 Attribute Required Field Details Title Yes Short description / name of Work Order.
 Instruction No Longer text description of the Work Order.
-Work Order Type Yes Selection list to define the type of Work Order, eg. approval, work order, PIR, etc. Category Yes Defines the type of Change, e.g "3 normal" etc. Impact Yes Defines the effects or impact of the Change, eg. "4 high", etc. Priority Yes Defines the priority of the Change, eg. "5 very high", "3 normal", etc. State Yes When creating a new Change, the status is auto-
+Work Order Type Yes Selection list to define the type of Work Order, e.g. approval, work order, PIR, etc. Category Yes Defines the type of Change, e.g "3 normal", etc. Impact Yes Defines the effects or impact of the Change, e.g. "4 high", etc. Priority Yes Defines the priority of the Change, e.g. "5 very high", "3 normal", etc. State Yes When creating a new Change, the status is automatically set.

-Attribute Required Field Details matically set.
 When modifying an existing Change the Change Builder and Change Manager can manually set the status.
-Available statuses and result statuses are defined by the integrated State Machine, see Section 5.3, "Change State Machine" [37].
-Requested (by customer) Date No If required, this attribute can be deactivated via SysConfig for the 'ChangeEdit', 'ChangeAdd' and 'Change-Zoom' templates, and display the customer's desired implementation date.
+Available statuses and result statuses are defined by the integrated State Machine, see Sec-

+Attribute Required Field Details tion 5.3, " Change State Machine " [38] .
+Requested (by customer) Date No If required, this attribute can be deactivated via SysCon- fig for the 'ChangeEdit', 'ChangeAdd' and 'Change- Zoom' templates, and dis- play the customer's desired implementation date.
 Attachment No Enables related files and documents to be attached